derco0n/android/README.md

 I own a Samsung Galaxy Tab 2 released in 2012, and i refuse to throw it away just because of old software.
 At this point: many thanks to the original project. :)

-This fork uses a slightly modded Kernel for the Galaxy Tab 2 which overclocks its CPU from original 1008 MHz to 1350 MHz, which makes the device very more useable.
+This fork uses a slightly modded Kernel for the Galaxy Tab 2 which overclocks its CPU from original 1008 MHz to 1350 MHz, which makes the device even more useable.

 Getting Started